Kelthic/modding_toolkit/README.md

 6. Click the **Run Script** button (Play icon) or press `Alt+P`
 7. Check the result (a popup or console message will confirm the number of renamed bones)

+_This script handles **renaming only**.
+It does not alter Bone Roll, Rest Poses, or Head/Tail positions.
+If the source and target skeletons have different base poses (e.g., T-pose vs A-pose), manual pose adjustment or retargeting might still be required before export_

 # ...